daigotanaka/daigotanaka.github.io/a-case-for-human-data-science.md

 Machine intelligence at current form, whether it is a supervised or unsupervised system, only learns from the historical patterns embedded in the data.
-Human intelligence at its finest not only learns from the past but also knows how the future may be - *and must be* - different from the historical patterns.
+Human intelligence at its finest not only learns from the past but also knows how the future may be - *and must be* - different from the past.

 ***"Helping innovative businesses make smarter decisions with data science." - Anelen's mission statement***